 Global e-commerce has drastically increased the number of international shipments sent each day.
-When consumers and companies buy something online via an e-commerce platform, it may come from anywhere in the world.
-Entry Type 86, is a new customs entry type intended to help Customs and Border Protection (CBP) manage the flow of goods, creating greater visibility for low-value shipments entering the U.S. while improving import security and safety.
+When consumers and companies buy merchandise online via an e-commerce platform, it may come from anywhere in the world.
+Entry Type 86, is a new customs entry type intended to help Customs and Border Protection (CBP) manage the flow of goods, creating greater visibility for low-value shipments entering the U.S. while improving border protection, import security, and safety.

 Beginning in September 2019, imports to the U.S. with a de minimus value of less than $800 can be classified under the new Entry Type 86.
 When imported under this designation, importers (shippers, purchasers, or designated customs brokers) are not required to file for formal entry of their goods into the U.S., or to pay taxes and duties.
-These trade goods are considered duty free as long as the relevant CBP form is completed.
+Cargo of these trade goods are considered duty-free as long as the relevant CBP form is completed.
 Importers can now file for Entry Type 86 and complete the CBP form using the Automated Commercial Environment (ACE) broker portal.

-At the same time, Customs Entry Type 86 will improve the time-consuming import process and associated fees for importers bringing low-value goods into the U.S. This regulation will make the customs and border process more straightforward for the importer and shipper.
+At the same time, Customs Entry Type 86 will improve the time-consuming import process and associated fees for importers bringing low-value products or goods into the U.S. This regulation will make the customs and border process more straightforward for the importer and shipper.
+The question becomes: is my product eligible under Entry Type 86?
 This guide explains this new entry type: the process and its benefits.

 Formal Vs. Informal Entry